 In the 60’s, the Mushuau Innu were forced by the Canadian government to abandon their 6,000 year nomadic culture and settle in Davis Inlet.
 Their relocation resulted in cultural collapse and widespread despair that they now work to overcome.

-Inspired by the ideas of visionary thinker Harold Innis about the impact of technology by, the film looks at the predominance of American television programing around the world at the expense of regional cultural voices.
+Inspired by the ideas of visionary thinker Harold Innis, the film looks at the predominance of American television programming around the world at the expense of regional cultural voices.

 89 MINS, 1996